sakana28/notebook/Project/Sobel_doku.md

 ![[Pasted image 20220927211533.png]]

-The 32-bit RGB data is fed into the RGB2GRAy module and is approximated to 8-bit grayscale data by shifting, fixed-point multiplication, and addition.
+First, the RGB to Grayscale module receives the 32-bit RGB data from the AXI4-Stream interface and converts it approximately to 8-bit grayscale data using shifts, addition, and fixed-value multiplication.
 The data input to the Sobel IP is sequentially written into 4 line buffers.
 All line buffers are connected to the same data input port, and each line buffer has its own value signal, which marks whether the current input is valid or not.
 Each line buffer can store up to 1024 8-bit data , which limits the maximum width of the image being processed.